classilla/cryanc/README.md

 - It should be possible to port to Win32 with something like `mxe`; there are hooks for it in TLSe already.
 - Solaris 2+ should work now that SunOS 4 does.
 - HP-UX on 68K.
 We have one locally.
 - Would be nice to eliminate the `ixemul` and `ixnet` dependencies for AmigaOS, but it was the easiest way of getting the port launched.
+Would also consider `libnix`-based code.
 - The people demand a VMS port!
 Need to check the license for that C compiler on our VAXstation ...

 ## Porting it to your favourite geriatric platform